ilg-physics-ucsb/physics6-manual/6BL/WavesonaString/WavesonaString.md

 b.
 Compare the two values of speed.
 Use the $v_{F\mu}$ from your Constants Table and the $v_{\lambda f}$ that you just calculated.
 What is the percent difference between these two values?
 Record this in the System 1 table you just made.
 Show your work.
 :::

-3. Continue watching Video 1 and repeat Exercise 2 for standing waves of two, three, four, and five segments.
+3. Continue watching Video 2 and repeat Step 2 for standing waves of two, three, four, and five segments.

 :::
 <!-- End Exercise -->